-Sote has produced two of the most exciting albums from the last years, Sacred Horror In Design (Opal Tapes, 2017) and the most recent Parallel Persia (Diagonal, 2019).
+Sote has produced two of the most exciting albums from the last years, Sacred Horror In Design (Opal Tapes, 2017) and the most recent, Parallel Persia (Diagonal, 2019).
 Albums where he closely collaborates with traditional musicians such as Arash Bolouri and Behrouz Pashaei.
-Currently based in Tehran, he is one of the motors behind the vibrant and growing experimental art cultural scene in the country.
+Currently based in Tehran, he is one of the motors behind the country’s vibrant and growing experimental art cultural scene.

 Your most recent album, Parallel Persia, blends acoustic string instruments and contemporary digital composition.
 How was the intellectual process behind its inception?

 My goal with Parallel Persia was to achieve a sonic pallet that is particularly vivid where sound’s frequency contents act as hyper modulators on each other for a panoramic spectral soundscape.
-Calibrating the synthetic and the acoustic with equal strength to build a euphonious complete whole was my way of gaining solid composition structures.
-In the past two decades, my Persian influenced works have been mostly about deconstruction.
-However, with my last two albums (Sacred Horror In Design and Parallel Persia), I essentially avoided dismantlement, and instead went for a harmonious relationship between opposite principles.
+My way of gaining solid composition structures was to calibrate the synthetic and the acoustic with equal strength to build a euphonious complete whole.
+My Persian-influenced works have been mostly about deconstruction in the past two decades.
+However, with my last two albums (Sacred Horror In Design and Parallel Persia), I essentially avoided dismantlement and instead went for a harmonious relationship between opposite principles.

 Your practice feels to have also a prominent socio-cultural angle.
-Is it something you consciously developed or that happens more naturally for the intrinsic nature of some components of your music?
+Is it something you consciously developed or that happens more naturally in the intrinsic nature of some components of your music?

-Acoustic music has an important role in your practice, as well as technology, how do you balance both?
-And how you cope with technology (screen/digital) overload these days?
+Acoustic music has an important role in your practice, as well as technology.
+How do you balance both?
+And how do you cope with technology (screen/digital) overload these days?

-I look at all sound equally.
-The outcome of the composition in whole is the focal point for me.
-“Locked Timbre” is my poetic way of looking at sound where all elements and tools unitedly become almost indistinguishable by being brilliant aural energy.
+I look at all sounds equally.
+The outcome of the composition as a whole is the focal point for me.
+“Locked Timbre” is my poetic way of looking at sound, where all elements and tools unitedly become almost indistinguishable by being brilliant aural energy.

 I love technology overload these days.
 We now have so many options to come up with such interesting soundscapes.
-The only downside to it is that my eyes are seriously suffering from looking at the computer screen for long hours every day.
+The only downside is that my eyes suffer from looking at the computer screen for long hours every day.